 I expected a full spring creek but found only stagnant pools.

-A voice in my head sounding much like my wife reminded me that I’d left the emergency locator beacon with my jacket back at the bike.
+A voice in my head reminded me that I’d left the emergency locator beacon with my jacket back at the bike.
 Drat.
 If I’m going to have one at all I guess I should carry it when I hike by myself around waterfalls.

 I hadn’t been able to recognize the falls as I approached from the bench above.
 I knew the general direction but was surprised when suddenly they were at my feet.